manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

 | legislation_act    | yes - where not implicit |

-Datasets should specify the legislative Act under which each area is protected.
+Datasets should specify the legislative act under which each area is protected.
 This field provides the legal context needed to confirm protection status and supports classification into IUCN categories.
 Without this information the degree to which the area is protected cannot be communicated.